PX4/PX4-user_guide/en/concept/pwm_limit.md

 # PWM_limit State Machine

-[PWM_limit State Machine] Controls PWM outputs as a function of pre-armed and armed inputs.
+The`PWM_limit State Machine` controls PWM outputs as a function of pre-armed and armed inputs.
 Provides a delay between assertion of "armed" and a ramp-up of throttle on assertion of the armed signal.

 ## Quick Summary

 **Inputs**
   * armed: asserted to enable dangerous behaviors such as spinning propellers
   * pre-armed: asserted to enable benign behaviors such as moving control surfaces